 Possible Defenses to Evading Police

-Nor every charge that arises from fleeing the police will necessarily result in a conviction for the crime.
-There are several possible defenses for a criminal charge of eluding police.
+Not every charge that arises from fleeing police will result in a conviction.
+There are several possible defenses for a criminal charge of evading or eluding police.

 Lack of Intent

 The prosecution needs to prove who was driving the vehicle.
-If the officer fails to identify the driver properly, or if the defendant has reliable evidence that shows they were somewhere else at the time of the incident, the prosecution's case can be defeated.
+If the officer fails to identify the driver properly, or if the defendant has reliable evidence that they were somewhere else at the time, the prosecution's case can be defeated.

-If a carjacking victim speeds away from police at the urging of the robber who holds them at gunpoint, that person can likely assert the legal defense of duress even though they may have technically satisfied every element of the statute.
+If a carjacking victim speeds away from police at the urging of a robber holding them at gunpoint, that person can likely assert the legal defense of duress even though they may have technically satisfied every element of the statute.

 In some jurisdictions, a person rushing to the hospital because of a serious medical emergency could assert a legal defense for failing to stop at a police signal.
-In other states, a person is likely to be reminded by the prosecution that ambulances exist for a reason, and the public harm of people speeding away from police vehicles outweighs any marginal benefit from getting to the hospital a few minutes sooner.
-Even those who are found guilty of the underlying offense may find that asserting necessity could reduce punishment as a mitigating factor.
+Whether the defense was available or not, the judge or jury will likely weigh such a claim based on the circumstances presented.
+Even those found guilty of evading police may find that evidence they acted on a perceived necessity could reduce punishment as a mitigating factor.

 Get Legal Help Defending Against Your Eluding Police Charges